 The Respondent entered into a contract for construction of a commercial complex.
 Certain disputes arose.
 The matter was referred to Arbitration on the basis of Clause 29 of the contract.
-The Sole Arbitrator passed an award on 11th November, 2010.
+The Sole Arbitrator passed an Award on 11.11.2010.
 Both the parties appeared before the Arbitrator.
 The Arbitrator did not find any justification to allow any of the claims of the Respondent-Contractor.

-When the matter stood thus, as it appears, wisdom dawned upon the Respondent and he thought he could take a somersault.
-That propelled him to file an application under Section 11 of The Arbitration and Conciliation Act, 1996 (‘1996 Act’).
+Respondent believed he could take a somersault.
+That propelled him to file an application under Section 11 of The Arbitration and Conciliation Act, 1996.
 It was contended that Clause 29 of the contract could not be treated as an Arbitration Clause and, therefore, the Court should appoint an Arbitrator.
 To bolster the said stand, reliance was placed on M.P.
 Housing Board, (2008) 2 MPLJ 103.
-After facing non-success before the High Court, in his effort to get an Arbitrator appointed, the Respondent thought it appropriate to file an objection under Section 34(2) of the 1996 Act to challenge the Award.
-The said application was filed on 26th September, 2011.
+After facing non-success before the High Court, in his effort to get an Arbitrator appointed, the Respondent thought it appropriate to file an objection under Section 34(2) to challenge the Award.
+The said application was filed on 26.09.2011.
 The Respondent, along with his objection, filed an application under Section 14 of The Limitation Act, 1963.

 – Hon’ble Justice Dipak Misra, Commissioner, MP Housing Board v.
 Mohanlal, [Civil Appeal No. 6573 of 2016].